JanPalasek/ulozto-captcha-breaker/README.md

 # ulozto-captcha-breaker
 Deep learning model using Tensorflow that breaks ulozto captcha codes.
+Algorithm used will be described in a standalone document.

 ## Model specifications
 - Input shape: (batch_size, height, width, 1), where height = 70, width = 175